nik-ez/snowiq-docs/guide-and-term-dictionary.md

 <section id="Admin" markdown="1">
 ### Storm Operations Manager

-The Admin (or Storm Operations Manager) - this user's primary role is to plan upcoming storm events once storm season begins.
-They are responsible for creating the events in the Snow Operations Center (SOC), along with setting up the phases for supervisors to create assignments for drivers.
+The Admin (or Storm Operations Manager) - this user's primary role is to plan work on upcoming storm events.
+They are responsible for creating the events in the Snow Operations Center (SOC), along with setting up the phases for supervisors to create assignments for resources.
 They will mainly use the SNOWiQ SOC for planning and management.

 </section>